 When can I apply to be matched with a project?

-Each year, there are three opportunities to be matched to a project - Fall semester, Spring semester and Summer.
+There are three upcoming opportunities to apply to be matched with a project - Summer 2020, Fall 2020, and Spring 2021.
 The profile form submission window (process to apply) opens up a few months prior to each matching opportunity.
 See below for upcoming opportunities to submit your application: